rob-solana/locktower/README.md

 For networks like Solana time can be the PoH hash count which is a VDF that provides a source of time before consensus.
 Other networks adopting this approach would need to consider a global source of time.

+For solana `time` uniquely identifies a specific leader for branch generation.
+At any given time only 1 leader which can be computed from the ledger itself can propose a branch.
+For more details see [bgranch generation](0002-consensus.md) and [leader rotation](0004-leader-rotation.md).

 ## Algorithm

 The basic idea to this approach is to stack consensus votes.
 Votes in the stack must be for branches that are descendent from each other, and for branches that are valid in the ledger they are submitted to.
 Each consensus vote has a `lockout` in unites of time before it can be discarded.
 When a vote is added to the stack the lockouts of all the previous votes in the stack are doubled (see [Rollback](#Rollback)).
 With each new vote a voter commits the previous votes to a ever increasing lockout.
 Since at 32 votes we can consider the system to be at `max lockout` any votes with a lockout above 1<<32 are dequeued.
 Dequeuing a vote is the trigger for a reward.
 If a vote expires before it is dequeued, it and all the votes above it are popped from the vote stack.
 The voter needs to start rebuilding the stack from that point.